alaserimaha/Sa-id/README.md

 ![estronout Logo](https://github.com/user-attachments/assets/7cf5bc4c-7857-433d-bd14-a598c0348856)

-Welcome to the GitHub repository of **ساعِد (Sa'id)**, crafted by the Sa'id Team for the Estronout hackathon.
+Welcome to the GitHub repository of **ساعِد (Sa'id)**, crafted by the Sa'id Team for the **Estronout** hackathon.
 **ساعِد (Sa'id)** is a system designed to provide a seamless and supportive onboarding journey for new employees, enhancing their productivity and well-being using emerging technologies.
 The platform aims to foster employee loyalty and sustainability within organizations by ensuring their growth and skills development.

 ## Description

-During our time with **HPC** hackathon, we worked on Breeze, a system capable of being linked to any camera.
-This system detects litter or trash discarded from vehicles onto the street, documents it as an infraction, and alerts the driver.
-Additionally, relevant authorities can access this data and generate reports on the level of waste on Saudi streets, all through "breeze".!
+During our time with the **Estronout** hackathon, we created **ساعِد (Sa'id)**—a comprehensive system to provide a customized onboarding experience for new employees.
+The system helps employees quickly adapt to their new environment, increasing their productivity and mental well-being.
+By integrating with HR systems and leveraging technologies such as Virtual Reality (VR) and AI, it creates a smooth transition, helping employees feel welcomed, empowered, and motivated.
+The platform also aids HR departments by streamlining employee onboarding and skill development processes.

 ## Features